qdLMF/VINS-Fusion-GPU-BA/README.md

 ## Dependencies
 The essential software environment is as same as [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion).

-While the Bundle-Adjustment in estimator.cpp is reimplemented with CUDA and Eigen, this repository still requires [ceres solver](http://ceres-solver.org/) for non-linear optimization for :
+While the Bundle Adjustment in estimator.cpp is reimplemented with CUDA and Eigen, this repository still requires [ceres solver](http://ceres-solver.org/) for non-linear optimization for :

-- Bundle-Adjustment in estimator.cpp before frame_count turn to WINDOW_SIZE
+- Bundle Adjustment in estimator.cpp before frame_count turn to WINDOW_SIZE
 - GlobalSFM::construct() in initial_sfm.cpp
 - PoseGraph::optimize4DoF() in pose_graph.cpp.

-Meanwhile, the CUDA reimplementation of Bundle-Adjustment in estimator.cpp requires :
+Meanwhile, the CUDA reimplementation of Bundle Adjustment in estimator.cpp requires :

 - C++14